-Author has written 36 stories for Harry Potter, Bleach, Doctor Who, Naruto, Devil May Cry, Final Fantasy VII, Soul Eater, and Elder Scroll series.
+Author has written 37 stories for Harry Potter, Bleach, Doctor Who, Naruto, Devil May Cry, Final Fantasy VII, Soul Eater, Elder Scroll series, and Silmarillion.

 Name: Lady Salazar, just call me Sal

 Location: The USA.

 Reading (at the moment): HP crossovers.
 Other crossovers per interest.
 I've been super stuck on Tolkein lately.
 There are not nearly enough plot-centric crossover fanfics.
 Why oh why do so many people write OC crossplants for 'romance'?
 So much sadface.

 Writing (at the moment): Crossovers, or crossover-inclined.
 I have HP/Tolkeinverse crossover ideas coming out my ears.
 Dagorath, Reignite, Walk Through the Valley, The Next Great Adventure, The Long Road Home (provisionally titled), Nephilim, and another unnamed idea...

 Shipping: As a straight person, I prefer my protags to be straight.
 Slash and femslash is fine on the side.
 But what I really like are fics that have touches of romance, ya know, implicit chemistry, but aren't romance focused.
 Take a lesson from FMA:Brotherhood, people.
 Ed/Winry is exactly how its done.
 Also, aside: HP/Daphne Greengrass is the same as HP/OC.
 Blank slates are just as easily Mary Sues as original characters, buds.
 And stop mindlessly bashing Ginny.
 Seriously.
 Stop.

 Current favorite book: Anything but what I should be reading.
 To think I was a physics major.

 Favorite book series: So many!
 Harry Potter is obviously foremost, but also Lord of the Rings, Percy Jackson, the Slayers light novels (does that count?)... anyway.